Unless you’re hosting an unplugged wedding, you probably want to create a wedding hashtag to make your day even more memorable.

 By now, you’ve probably got quite an extensive list of potential hashtags, but you need to make sure they haven’t been used before.

 Take to Instagram and search all of your potentials.
-If they’ve already been used, slash them off the list!
+If they’ve already been used, cross them off the list!
 Who wants other people’s weddings appearing on their social media feed?

 5. Review Your List